MegEngine/MegEngine/sdk/c-opr-loaders/mace/README.md

 - CPU
 - GPU

-Running with GPU runtime on android needs opencl library, one can set `OPENCLPATH` by using environment variable
+Running with GPU runtime on android needs opencl library, one can set `MGB_MACE_OPENCL_PATH` by using environment variable

-We mainly use NCHW data format, if you have NHWC model, use environment `DATAFORMAT=NHWC`
+We mainly use NCHW data format, if you have NHWC model, use environment `MGB_MACE_LOADER_FORMAT=NHWC`

+For CPU runtime, default running thread is 1, could be specified with `MGB_MACE_NR_THREADS=n`

 if you want to run with HEXAGON runtime, more efforts should be made, please check [here](https://mace.readthedocs.io/en/latest/faq.html#why-is-mace-not-working-on-dsp).